 - Now that the sauce is done, add a little sauce to the bottom of a baking dish.
 As you may notice in the pictures, I used a wide cast iron pot so I just took all the sauce out and began layering back in the pot.

-- Add a couple of eggplant rounds to dish, top with a little bit of all three cheeses, and repeat until you’re left with a final layer of cheese.
+- Add a couple of eggplant rounds to dish, top with a little bit of each of the cheeses, and then add another light layer of sauce.
+Repeat until you’re left with a final layer of cheese.
 Make sure you save a good heaping of cheese for the last layer!
+If you want a lighter version, use less cheese in between.
+You also don’t have to use all of those different cheeses, but c’mon — how often do you make Eggplant Parm?

 - Place in oven and cook until cheese is bubbly and perfect.
 Top with basil before serving.